International Travel Guide

 Next, you will need a UK plug adapter.
 If you forget, no problem!
 There is a drug store called BOOTS in Paddington Station, and they sell adapters.

 Remember!
 The UK does not use the Euro.
 But the good news is, as far as I can tell, everyone supports tap-to-pay.
-Make sure your phone is set up with tap to pay, and you won't need to convert or carry cash!
+Make sure your phone is set up for tap-to-pay, and you won't need to convert or carry cash!

 Still have questions?
 Let us know!